Princeton in Leipzig

 J.S.
 Bach / Altes Rathaus (Old City Hall)

 Set in Leipzig, renowned for its ties to J.S.
-Bach and Felix Mendelssohn, the Princeton in Leipzig summer program draws on the extraordinary musical offerings of the international Bach Festival (Bachfest Leipzig) held there every year in June.
+Bach and Felix Mendelssohn, the Princeton in Leipzig summer program draws on the extraordinary musical offerings of the international Bach Festival held there every year in June.
 Seminars by Princeton’s Prof. Wendy Heller explore the music performed at the festival.
 Dr. Ruth Ochs, conductor of the Princeton Sinfonia, provides coaching on students’ performance of relevant repertoire, culminating in a public recital.
 Language classes at each student’s level are provided by interDaF, supplemented by weekly one-on-one tutorials with Dr. Jamie Rankin of the German Department.
 And all of this takes place in Leipzig, considered by many to be one of the most exciting cities in Germany.

-Enrollment through the Global Program System (GPS) begins on November 15, 2024 and ends on January 19, 2025.
-The billable charges for the program in the summer of 2025 are $5,120.
+Enrollment through the Global Program System (GPS) begins on November 15, 2025 and ends on March 1, 2026.
+The billable charges for the program in the summer of 2026 are TBA.

 Funding assistance for tuition is available through the Dean’s Fund to students who receive financial aid.
-To apply for this funding, you must submit an application in Student Activity Funding Engine (SAFE) before January 19, 2025.
+To apply for this funding, you must submit an application in Student Activity Funding Engine (SAFE) before March 1, 2026.

 No